Sfeng666/estimate_neutral_fst_from_simulation/README.md

     * Since chromosome arms do differ in number of sites and standard deviation (of MAF and/or FST), the default bandwidth used is different across input data.
     * Specifically, a wider band width has over-smoothed distribution of chromosomes with less empirical sites (e.g., chrX) compared to chromosomes with more empirical sites (e.g., chr2R, chr3L) or much more (~4 magnitudes higher) simulated sites.
     * For a fair comparison across distributions, I now use a fixed bandwidth bw = 0.01 across all FST distributions.
-5. It's hard to justify for exclude the singleton SNPs that has Reynolds & Weir' FST of 0.
+5. By definitions of Reynolds & Weir' FST,  the FST will be estimated as 0 when there is only one mutation in both populations and when the population sizes equal.
+This is totally normal, and there is no need to do anything.
-    * possible to substract a number of singleton SNPs based on sequencing error rate (1.36*e-5 * number of genomes).
+    * It's possible to substract a number of singleton SNPs based on sequencing error rate (1.36*e-5 * number of genomes).
 Although that may not contribute significantly to the huge proportion of singletons we currently have.

 ## Environment setup
 To set up the environment for this analyses, you could use conda: